bazelbuild/bazel-website/support.md

 7. We will move more of our rule implementations into the open source repository (Android, Go, Python, the remaining C++ rules), even if we don't consider the code to be *ready* or if they are still missing tools to work properly.
-8. In order to be able to accept external contributions, our highest priority item for Skylark is a testing framework.
-We encourage to write new rules in Skylark rather than in Java.

 ### Stable